Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 The source lists are made from a "white light" image, also called the "Detection" or "Total" image (i.e., the combination of all the different wavelength filters available within a given visit).
 For this reason, the overlaid objects may appear not to correspond with a source in some cases (e.g., a very red source may not be visible in a blue image).
 Looking at the detection image will generally result in a better correspondence between the source list and the objects in an image for this reason.

-A related point is that these "white light" images may include more filters than are displayed in the color images.
+A related point is that these "white light" images may include more filters than are displayed in the color images in either the Inventory or Images view.
 In such a case, there may still be a slight difference when overlaying the source list on the color preview and on the detection image.
-An example is the 47 Tuc ACS visit 10048_a2, which has a color preview constructed from three colors (F814W, F555W and F435W) but has a "white light" image that is actually constructed with all seven filters that are available.
+An example is the 47 Tuc ACS visit 10048_a2, which has a color preview constructed from three colors (F814W, F555W, and F435W) but has a "white light" image that is actually constructed with all seven filters that are available.

 3. Why are there both DAOPHOT and SExtractor source lists?